stwomack/python-aks/README.md

 - Tagging and pushing the image to ACR
 - Creating Kubernetes namespace
 - Generating Kubernetes manifests from configuration
-- Applying secrets and config maps
+- Applying secrets (ACR, Azure, and Temporal) and config maps
 - Deploying the application to AKS

 #### **3. OPTIONAL: Manual Deployment Steps (if so inclined, if not, skip to Local Development topic)**